pivot-access-ltd/bma-offline-docs/src/how-to-manage-vms.md

 You can choose which storage pool to use from a drop-down list.

+**Note** that when adding more than one disk, the boot disk will be the last disk in the list.

 Click the 'Compose machine' button when you're finished.
 MAAS will present the VM host detail view.
 In a few moments, your new machine will be auto-commissioned.
 The 'Machines' page will reflect this as well.

 MAAS will deduct the new machine's resources from the VM host's resources: